 Evolving the claims ecosystem: A collaborative model for insurers

-In the new claims ecosystem, third-party infrastructure—such as street and factory cameras, telematics, and native sensors (for example, those built into cars, wearable devices, and machines)—will give carriers automated access to basic facts of loss.
-Customer- and claimant-provided photos and videos will further enrich the available information.
-With the right computing tools and analytics, carriers will be able to determine liability more quickly and make more accurate appraisals and damage assessments for 90 percent of claims—increasing the share of claims that move from submission to settlement in one click.
+In the new claims ecosystem, third-party infrastructure—such as street and factory cameras; telematics; and native sensors built into cars, wearable devices, and machines—will give carriers automated access to basic facts of loss.
+Customer- and claimant-provided photos and videos will further enrich information available to insurers.
+With the right computing tools and analytics, carriers will be able to determine liability more quickly and make more accurate appraisals and damage assessments—increasing the share of claims that move from submission to settlement in one click.